kyma-project/website/content/blog-posts/2022-06-30-release-notes-2.4/index.md

 #### Mounting Secrets to Kyma Functions

 Mounting Secret data to Kyma Function ensures that the data is preserved in the Function despite the configuration changes you may provide in the future.
 In this method, all Secret keys become environment variables.
 You can provide them to your Function using Kyma Dashboard:
-1. Go to the **Functions** view in Kyma Dashboard and select a Function.
+1. In Kyma Dashboard, go to the **Functions** view and select a Function.
 2. In the **Environment Variables** section, click **Add Environment Variable**.
 3. Select **Secret Variable** and provide the required details.